- Laxatives,

 -

-including multiple doses of calomel, a
+which included multiple doses of

-purgative, and
+purgative) and

 -